-So off we went, headed to Florida armed with a handful of pelican cases packed with camera and sound gear.
-Loading, unloading from cars to planes, to the boat.
-Alas, arriving in a small cabin near deck level, Rob and I and our gear!
-But seriously who cared, we were on an all-expenses-paid cruise to the Bahamas and we were getting paid!
+So, armed with our trusty pelican cases filled with camera and sound equipment, we made our way to Florida.
+From there, we went through the process of loading and unloading our gear from cars to planes, and finally onto the boat.
+Despite ending up in a small cabin near the deck, Rob and I were thrilled.
+After all, who could complain when we were on an all-expenses-paid cruise to the Bahamas and getting paid for it?

 Photo: Snorkling with the players off the coast of Norwegian Cruiseline’s private island

-From there it was off to Norwegian’s private island, Jamaica, and Cozumel Mexico.
-Along the way, we followed the players around the boat as they interacted with fans, played a few organized boat games and sat for interviews.
+Our journey took us to Norwegian’s private island, Jamaica, and Cozumel Mexico.
+Throughout the trip, we followed the players as they engaged with fans, participated in organized boat games, and sat down for interviews.

 Photo: Rob Rauffer and Rob Newman with Scott Hastings on the deck.

-One of the most memorable events was hanging out after a day of shooting near sunset on a pretty empty top deck.
-It was Rob, myself and a few players of which included Scott.
-Scott had an open tab running and the bar waiter was ever attentive making sure we never ran dry.
-Now you have to picture this, I’m 6 foot on a good day (more like 5’11” and a half) and at the time I was pushing 155lbs, Scott is 6’10”, 250lbs with hands that could crush a beer can into the size of a golfball.
-He could down a beer faster than I could open it.
-As soon as that one was gone he had another on the way.
-In less than an hour, each of us had consumed a six pack and there was no sign of slowing up.
-The beers were coming so fast I had start ditching them under my deck chair.
-This continued for another hour until we all had to make our way to dinner.
+One of the most unforgettable experiences occurred when we gathered on the nearly empty top deck after a day of shooting, just as the sun was setting.
+It was Rob, myself, and a few players, including Scott.
+Scott had an open tab at the bar, and the waiter was incredibly attentive, ensuring that our glasses were never empty.
+Now, let me paint a picture for you: I’m about 6 feet tall on a good day (although closer to 5’11” and a half), weighing around 155 pounds.
+On the other hand, Scott stands at a towering 6’10” and weighs 250 pounds, with hands that could easily crush a beer can into the size of a golf ball.
+He could chug a beer faster than I could even open one.
+As soon as he finished one, another was already on its way.
+In less than an hour, each of us had downed a six-pack, and there was no sign of slowing down.
+The beers were coming so quickly that I had to start discreetly getting rid of them under my deck chair.
+This continued for another hour until it was time for us to head to dinner.

 Photo: Rob and Rob making thier way up Dunn’s River Falls with Bill Cartwright

-The cruise had several other memorable moments that included snorkeling with the players, making our way up Dunn’s River Falls with our camera and sound gear, and several other ports of call that included a long night of music and drinking with the players in Cozumel.
+The cruise had many other unforgettable moments, such as snorkeling with the players, climbing Dunn’s River Falls with our camera and sound equipment, and visiting various ports where we spent a long night of music and drinks with the players in Cozumel.

-All of this for a 3-minute piece that ran on Inside Stuff!
-The pictures capture a lot of the work and fun.
-Truly a memorable job.
+All of this was for a mere 3-minute segment that aired on Inside Stuff!
+The photos captured so much of the hard work and fun we had.
+It truly was a job to remember.

 Photo: Rob and Rob shooting at Dunn’s River Falls